 - 1. Reinstall the carburetor; hook up all vacuum lines, and linkages using the diagram prepared before disassembly. - 2.
 Reconnect the fuel line and tighten securely. - 3.
 After all components have been assembled on the vehicle and each piece has been verified for correct installation and the wiring has been rechecked and verified to be correct, it is time to test the system. - 4.
 After installing the nitrous bottle in the brackets previously mounted in section 1, connect the bottle to the supply line and tighten firmly, do not over tighten (use no Teflon tape on any component of this system).
-Do not open the bottle value at this time. - 5.
+Do not open the bottle valve at this time. - 5.
 Reconnect the negative battery cable. - 6.
 Using the master arming switch "Arm" the nitrous system. - 7.
 Test the solenoid operation by "Engaging" the WOT switch.
-Both solenoids should "Click" (The nitrous solenoid should click loud, and the fuel solenoid will click soft).
+Both solenoids should "Click".
 If they do not, re-verify all electrical connections and wiring diagrams. - 8.
 Open the nitrous bottle and check all connections for leaks.
 With the lines disconnected from the solenoids, crack your nitrous bottle open to allow Nitrous pressure into the system.
 Check for any leaks that may be present, and tend to any that may exist.
-If the solenoid itself is not sealing, activate the nitrous solenoids a few times in rapid bursts to seat the plunger in the solenoids. - 9.
+If the solenoid itself is not sealing, activate the solenoids a few times in rapid bursts to seat the plunger in the solenoids. - 9.
+Start the engine and check for fuel leaks, correct any fuel leak problems before proceeding. - 10.
 Adjust the fuel pressure regulator at this time.
-A Master Flo-Check (PN #15519) or Master Flo-Check Pro (PN # 15529) should be used for accurate fuel pressure settings - 10.All NX systems are intended for off road use only and should only be used in that context. - 11.Choose a suitable testing area, such as your local race track is best.
-Drive the vehicle to verify all operations are normal and the throttle linkage is operating properly. - 12.Pre-stage the vehicle, arm the system, and purge the air from the supply line using 3 onesecond bursts from the purge valve (PN 15603).
+A Master Flo-Check (PN #15519) or Master Flo-Check Pro (PN # 15529) should be used for accurate fuel pressure settings - 11.
+All NX systems are intended for off road use only and should only be used in that context. - 12.
+Choose a suitable testing area, such as your local race track is best.
+Drive the vehicle to verify all operations are normal and the throttle linkage is operating properly. - 13.
+Pre-stage the vehicle, arm the system, purge the air from the supply line using 3 one-second bursts from the purge valve (PN 15603).
 Stage and launch the vehicle, shutting off at the 60ft mark.
-Check all system components to verify proper operation, correct any noted problems before proceeding. - 13.Repeat the staging procedure, the system should be crisp and responsive, make a full throttle pass and shut the engine off for a spark plug check.
+Check all system components to verify proper operation, correct any noted problems before proceeding. - 14.
+Repeat the staging procedure, the system should be crisp and responsive, make a full throttle pass and shut the engine off for a spark plug check.
 Verify each cylinder is getting equal amounts of N2O and fuel.
-The plugs should have look nearly new, if they are sooty or black the fuel pressure must be reduced for optimum performance.
+The plugs should have little or no color, if they are sooty or black the fuel pressure must be reduced for optimum performance.